United States: Culture and society

-The Statue of Liberty (Liberty Enlightening the World) on Liberty Island in New York Harbor was an 1866 gift from France that has become an iconic symbol of the American Dream.
+The Statue of Liberty (Liberty Enlightening the World) on Liberty Island in New York Harbor was an 1886 gift from France that has become an iconic symbol of the American Dream.

-The United States is home to a wide variety of ethnic groups, traditions, and values.
+The United States is home to a wide variety of ethnic groups, traditions, and customs.
 The country has been described as having the values of individualism and personal autonomy, as well as a strong work ethic and competitiveness.
-Voluntary altruism towards others also plays a major role; according to a 2016 study by the Charities Aid Foundation, Americans donated 1.44% of total GDP to charity—the highest rate in the world by a large margin.
-Americans have traditionally been characterized by a unifying political belief in an "American Creed" emphasizing consent of the governed, liberty, equality under the law, democracy, social equality, property rights, and a preference for limited government.
+Voluntary altruism toward others also plays a major role; according to a 2016 study by the Charities Aid Foundation, Americans donated 1.44% of total GDP to charity—the highest rate in the world by a large margin.
+Americans have traditionally been characterized by a unifying political belief in an "American Creed" that emphasizes consent of the governed, liberty, equality under the law, democracy, social equality, property rights, and a preference for limited government.
+(Note: See American Creed, written by William Tyler Page and adopted by Congress in 1918.)
 The U.S. has acquired significant hard and soft power through its diplomatic influence, economic power, military alliances, and cultural exports such as American movies, music, video games, sports, and food.
 The influence that the United States exerts on other countries through soft power is referred to as Americanization.

 Nearly all present Americans or their ancestors came from Europe, Africa, or Asia (the "Old World") within the past five centuries.
 Mainstream American culture is a Western culture largely derived from the traditions of European immigrants with influences from many other sources, such as traditions brought by slaves from Africa.
 More recent immigration from Asia and especially Latin America has added to a cultural mix that has been described as a homogenizing melting pot, and a heterogeneous salad bowl, with immigrants contributing to, and often assimilating into, mainstream American culture.